Quiz Alert: How much do you know about money and economics?

 What is a mutual fund?

-An investment strategy in which many people pool money together to purchase a variety of stocks, bonds, or other investments.
+A mutual fund is an investment strategy in which many people pool money together to purchase a variety of stocks, bonds, or other investments.
 A group has greater purchasing power than a bunch of individuals.

 What is the disposition effect?

-The phenomenon that investors are inclined to hold on to bad investments for too long and to sell winning investments too soon.
+The disposition effect is the tendency of investors to hold on to bad investments for too long and to sell winning investments too soon.
 This is the opposite of the best advice, which is to buy low and sell high.

 What is the official currency of Albania?